HybridDog/we_undo/README.md

 TODO:
 * simplify mem_usage
-* Setting for disabling storing harmless things like pos changes
 * Add parameters to undo and redo: undo the last n
 * Allow undoing changes which happened before other changes (considered unsafe) e.g. //undo ~1 to undo the change before the latest one
 * Implement more commands
 * Add mod load time info
-* Add settingtypes.txt for the settings